sulfo/xml-sitemap-feed/readme.txt

 = I get a 404 page instead of my sitemap.xml! =

 Try to refresh the Permalink structure in WordPress.
 Go to Settings > Permalinks and re-save them.
-Then reload the XML Sitemap in your browser with a clean browser cache.
-Or use Ctrl+R to bypass the browser cache -- this works on most but not all browsers.
+Then reload the XML Sitemap in your browser with a clean browser cache. ( Try Ctrl+R to bypass the browser cache -- this works on most but not all browsers. )

 = I still get a 404 page instead of both sitemap.xml and robots.txt! =